-The accompanying consolidated financial statements have been prepared in accordance to U.S. GAAP and the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
+The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP") and the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
 The accompanying consolidated financial statements include the accounts of SCWorx and its wholly-owned subsidiaries.
 All material intercompany balances and transactions have been eliminated in consolidation.